-1. The Organization first employed the complainant in July 1992 as an editor under its Global Programme on AIDS (GPA).
-On 26 September 1993 it appointed him to post No. 1.3886 as editor/writer in the Planning and Policy Co-ordination Unit of the Programme at grade P.3 under a two-year contract, the first year of which was probationary.
-The post had been established on 2 December 1991 as "indefinite, subject to continued need and availability of funds" according to form 172 ("Notification of decision on position request").
-He had his appointment extended until 31 December 1995.
-The chief of Contract Administration and Information, in the Division of Personnel, wrote him a letter dated 27 September 1995, which he got on return from a mission on 2 October 1995, to say that funding for his post would cease, and the post itself would be abolished, at 31 December 1995 and that his appointment would terminate at that date in accordance with Staff Rule 1040.
+1. The complainant joined the Organization on 1 September 1991 as a medical officer on post No. 1.3757 at grade P.5 under the Global Programme on AIDS (GPA).
+The post had been established on 19 March 1990 as "indefinite, subject to continued need and availability of funds" according to form 172 ("Notification of decision on position request").
+His appointment was for two years, the first year being probationary.
+His appointment was extended to 31 August 1995 and finally to 31 December 1995.
+By a letter dated 27 September 1995 the chief of Contract Administration and Information, in the Division of Personnel, informed him that funding for his post would cease, and the post itself would be abolished, at 31 December 1995 and that his appointment would end at that date in accordance with Staff Rule 1040.
 That rule reads:

-"Temporary appointments, both fixed-term and short-term, shall terminate automatically on the completion of the agreed period of service in the absence of any offer and acceptance of extension.
+"Temporary appointments, both fixed-term and short-term shall terminate automatically on the completion of the agreed period of service in the absence of any offer and acceptance of extension.
 However, a staff member serving under a fixed-term appointment of one year or more, whom it has been decided not to reappoint, shall be notified thereof not later than three months before the date of expiry of the contract ..."